juliakahn1/juliakahn1/README.md

 </p>

 ## About me
 Hey there!
-My name is Julia, and I'm a full stack software engineer with 3+ years experience in UX design.
+My name is Julia, and I'm a full-stack software engineer with 3+ years experience in UX design.
 Check out some of my projects and reach out to chat, I'd love to hear from you!

 -------------------